lextoumbourou/notes/notes/reference/papers/a-discriminative-feature-learning-approach-for-deep-face-recognition.md

 Fig 6. has some examples.

-In (a), the green frame is for positive pairs, and the red frame is for negative ones.
-In (b), the white bounding box is the face for testing.
+In (a), they show pairs in LFW the green frame is for positive pairs, and the red frame is for negative ones.

+In (b), they show examples from YTF, where the white bounding box is the face for testing.

 ![Examples from Labeled Faces in the Wild and YouTube Faces](/_media/center-loss-fig-6.png)